ajksharma/dda-serverspec-crate/README.md

 The default-value is that the test expects a positive boolean (e.g. :reachable? true) and this value can be omitted.

 ### Infra-Schema for Facts & Tests
+The Infra configuration is a configuration on the infrastructure level of a crate.
+It contains the complete configuration options that are possible with the crate functions.
+On infra level we distinguishe between collecting facts (done in the settings phase without side effects) and test (done in test phase intentionally without sideeffects).
+Settings can also be used without tests in order to provide informations for conditional installations / configurations.

+The schema is:
 ```clojure
 (def ServerTestConfig {
  (optional-key :netcat-test) {Keyword {:reachable?
 Bool}},